Cinnamon Sugar Sourdough Boule

 Instructions

 • Mix and autolyze.
 Combine the flour, water, sugar, and starter in a large bowl and stir.
 Use your hands to incorporate any dry bits.
-Cover with a clean, damp tea towel and allow to rest at room temperature for 30 minutes.
+Cover with a clean, damp tea towel and rest at room temperature for 30 minutes.

 • Add salt.
 After the rest period, add the salt and knead for a minute or two until everything is thoroughly mixed in.
 You can knead it right in the bowl or on the counter.
 The dough should be slightly sticky but not too wet.